Hello and welcome to my website. I’m a Scottish writer and editor living in Glasgow, with an interest in medical archive and asylum history…

 Gilly

 Hello and welcome to my website.
-I’m a Scottish writer and editor living in Glasgow, and 2023 was a busy year for me.
-2024 looks like being even busier!
+I’m a Scottish writer and editor living in Glasgow, with an interest in medical archive and asylum history…

-I’m a classical musician and broadcaster by training and inclination but increasingly writing has become my focus.
-Wanting to learn more, read more and develop my work, I returned to study in 2015, completing degrees in creative writing at the University of Glasgow and putting more of my fiction out into the world.
-I have access to both academic and creative areas, developing collaborative projects and introducing writers and artists to arts and health archives.
+I’m a classical musician and broadcaster by training but increasingly my interest in story has taken over.
+Wanting to learn more, read more and develop my work, I recently completed MLitt and PhD degrees in creative writing at the University of Glasgow, putting my fiction and life-writing out into the world.
+With specialised interest across both academic and creative areas, I’ve developed collaborative projects, introducing writers and artists to arts and health archives.
 Details can be found here on the ‘Projects’ page.

 I continue to be involved in the writing world as creator and editor – I believe one feeds off and benefits the other, always – and can’t wait to explore new stories and archives.
 Thanks for visiting, and for reading!